When it comes to hot water in your home, you’ve likely taken it for granted on more than one occasion (we know we have!).

 - On-demand gas hot water system

-- They are generally quite small and are located on the wall, heating water as needed instead of heating and then storing.
+They are generally quite small and are located on the wall, heating water as needed instead of heating and then storing it.
 They are also one of the most efficient, if not the most efficient, hot water systems available.